Skip to section

 While eToro is geared towards newbies and intermediate traders, CMC Markets is best suited to seasoned pros.

-The platform offers several advanced trading tools to help day and swing traders outperform the markets.
+The platform offers advanced trading tools to help day and swing traders outperform the markets.

 Pros.

-CMC Markets has a much larger range of instruments than eToro.
-Covering almost 12,000 stock CFDs from over 23 exchanges, it offers Australian traders a comprehensive product.
+CMC Markets offers a much wider range of instruments than eToro.
+It covers almost 12,000 stock CFDs from over 23 exchanges, offering Australian traders a comprehensive product.

 The platform offers one of the best mobile apps on the market.
 Clear design, extensive research tools, as well as customisable graphs and watchlists deliver a terrific user experience.